EDALearn/EDALearn.github.io/README.md

-## 🚀 Project Structure
+## 🚀 EDALearn Website Source Code

-Inside of your Astro + Starlight project, you'll see the following folders and files:
+This is an Astro + Starlight project, you'll see the following folders and files:

 ```
 .